lostella/libForBES/README.md

 ## Credits

-ForBES is developed by Lorenzo Stella [`lorenzo.stella-at-imtlucca.it`] and Panos Patrinos [`panagiotis.patrinos -at- imtlucca.it`].
+ForBES is developed by Lorenzo Stella [`lorenzo.stella-at-imtlucca.it`] and Panos Patrinos [`panagiotis.patrinos-at-imtlucca.it`].
 Any feedback, bug report or suggestion for future improvements is more than welcome.
 We recommend using the [issue tracker](https://github.com/lostella/ForBES/issues) to report bugs.